 - Sudden Strain – A sudden movement that stretches the neck too far can also lead to an acute injury.
 This can occur in a car accident, slip and fall, or in many other ways.

 - Sleep Position – A stiff neck when waking up may be due to a sleep position that is putting a strain on the neck.
-Try to use the right pillow for sleeping on your back or side, so that your head is not under supported or propped up too high.
-Never sleep on your stomach because this results in having the head turned to the side all night.
+Try to use the right pillow for sleeping on your back or side, so that your head has full support or not too high.
+Never sleep on your stomach because this forces the head to turn to one side all night.

 Finding Safe and Natural Relief from Tendonitis